How to Delete a Facebook Page the Right Way for Tech Brands

 - Your business has grown, and you’ve merged different services under one section (like Infinitive Host now providing a GPU dedicated server alongside cloud hosting).

-- Your target audience has shifted to another platform, and the page is now fully inactive.
+- Your target audience has now shifted to any other platform, and the chosen page is now fully inactive.

 Preparation: What to Do Before Deleting